showell-labs/react-native-fs-fork/README.md

 downloaded by different apps. [pickFile()] is the solution for this restriction &mdash; for user selected files it returns special URI allowing other functions to access them (similar approach work to get access to entire folders, but it has not been implemented yet).
+I guess, it is similar on other platforms with app sandboxes.

 - `options` &mdash; [PickFileOptionsT] &mdash; Optional parameters.
 By default, this function allows user to select a single file of any kind.